ttytm/logseq-allday-theme/README.md

 # All Day Theme for logseq

-Concentrating on providing the best workflow experiences, high readability and minimal eye strain.
+Concentrating on providing the best workflow experience, high readability and minimal eye strain.

 The theme tries to accomplish this through styling decisions in typography, colors and spacing.<br /> It gives an initially good overview of the note content section and reduces the need for manual line-breaks.